 Raising the temperature of a starter to over 70C (160F) will deactivate the bacteria it is built upon.
 That said, a starter will still deteriorate if it passes 39C (102F).
 How warm it gets and how long it is kept warm will affect the amount of damage done.
 The more damage, the longer it will take to repair.

 If you peel the crust away you should find a moist starter awaits you.
 You can build up refreshments with this until you have enough to bake.

-The best way to prevent a starter going bad is to look after it as best as you can.
-Here’s a few tips aside from following my sourdough starter recipe to help to keep it active:
+The best way to prevent a starter from going bad is to look after it as best as you can.
+Here are a few tips aside from following my sourdough starter recipe to help to keep it active:

 If you’ve enjoyed this article and wish to treat me to a coffee, you can by following the link below – Thanks x

 Hi, I’m Gareth Busby, a baking coach, lecturer and bread fanatic.
 My goal is to help you become a better baker.